Campus Life and Resources

 International Student and Scholar Services provides the following support services to international students (defined as students who are not U.S. citizens or lawful permanent residents):

-• Our programs represent a wide variety of interests including student-curated art exhibitions in the MSC Reynolds Gallery, weekly concerts, service events and free film screenings.
-Dedicated to developing engaged and empowered global citizens, our programs attract world-renowned speakers to discuss current events, national affairs, and other relevant topics of today.
+- Our programs represent a wide variety of interests including student-curated art exhibitions in the MSC Reynolds Gallery, weekly concerts, service events, free film screenings, and the hosting of world-renowned speakers to discuss current events, national affairs, and other relevant topics of today.
+MSC Signature Events include the annual Reverend Dr. Martin Luther King, Jr. Breakfast, MSC Open House, MSC Student Conference On National Affairs, MSC Student Conference On Latinx Affairs, MSC Spencer Leadership Conference, MSC Wiley Lecture Series, and Kyle Field Day, among others.

 Department of Multicultural Services